-Market risk is the risk of loss emanating from general market fluctuations in equity and commodity prices, interest and foreign exchange rates and credit spreads.
-The Fund is exposed to market risk across all its investment activities.
-In general, excessive volatility in market risk is managed through the diversification of the portfolio in terms of asset class, geographical and industry sectors and individual securities.
-To mitigate market risk, the Committee and its investment advisors undertake regular monitoring of market conditions and benchmark analysis.
+Market risk is the risk of loss emanating from fluctuations in equity and commodity prices, interest and foreign exchange rates and credit spreads.
+The Fund is exposed to market risk from its investment activities, particularly through its equity holdings.
+The level of risk exposure depends on market conditions, expectations of future price and yield movements and the asset mix.
+The objective of the Fund's risk management strategy is to identify, manage and control market risk exposure within acceptable parameters, while optimising investment return.

+In general, excessive volatility in market risk is managed through the diversification of the portfolio in terms of geographical and industry sectors and individual securities.
+To mitigate market risk, the Fund and its investment advisors undertake appropriate monitoring of market conditions and benchmark analysis, and manage any identified risk in two ways: